 Think carefully about each campaign.
 If your campaign is focusing on awareness raising think about the nature of the issue itself.
 Define the themes you want to promote and think about how you can promote them in a way that is as honest, truthful, fair and transparent as possible.
-You have to define what is the most important issue for you and how to best communicate it.
+You have to define what is the most important issue for you and what are you willing to risk communicating it.